neilgupta/neilgupta.github.com/_posts/2014-03-01-gamifying-gogo.md

 In this slots example, each spin costs the user 20 seconds of wifi time to play.
 There are two possible outcomes: either the user gets lucky and wins minutes, or the user goes broke eventually and must buy more minutes to keep playing.
 This whole time, the user has continued to see and engage with Gogo's brand.

-From Gogo's perspective, this strategy costs very little (just 5 minutes of wifi access), but it provides an opportunity to hook customers with games or to give them a taste of internet access in the sky.
+From Gogo's perspective, this strategy costs very little, but it provides an opportunity to hook customers with games or to give them a taste of internet access in the sky.
 It will be very tempting to purchase a wifi pass once you're already chatting with friends on Facebook, or in the middle of a heated poker round.
 More importantly, if you know that you'll get 5 minutes of wifi just for connecting your device to the network, you're also more likely to see Gogo's other services, like their in-flight movies, than if you never bother to even connect your device.
 From the cusomer's perspective, Gogo becomes a more friendly brand, rather than the company that charges too much for wifi.

 There are of course still gaps and issues that need to be worked out, but for a few hours of work, I think this is an interesting take on the Gogo onboarding flow.
 The audience seemed to agree because we won the Peer Choice award[^2] at the hackathon.